A topic from the subject of Physical Chemistry in Chemistry.

 Basic Concepts

-- Atomic Structure: Atoms consist of a positively charged nucleus surrounded by negatively charged electrons.
+• Atomic Structure: Atoms consist of a positively charged nucleus containing protons and neutrons, surrounded by negatively charged electrons.
+The number of protons defines the element's atomic number.

-- Periodic Table: A tabular arrangement of elements organized by atomic number, showing periodic trends in properties.
+• Periodic Table: A tabular arrangement of elements organized by atomic number, electron configuration, and recurring chemical properties.
+Elements with similar properties are grouped together in periods (rows) and groups (columns).

 Equipment and Techniques